Upcoming Holiday Hours

 Where to Vote

-Once registered to vote you’ll have an assigned polling place based on where you live.
+Once registered to vote, you’ll have an assigned polling place based on where you live.

-To look up your polling place visit the NYS Board of Elections Voter Registration website.
+To look up your polling place, visit the NYS Board of Elections Voter Registration website.

 Fact-checking & Media Bias

-FactCheck.org is a nonpartisan, nonprofit “consumer advocate” website for voters that aims to reduce the level of deception and confusion in U.S. politics.
-They monitor the factual accuracy of what is said by major U.S. political players in the form of TV ads, debates, speeches, interviews and news releases.
+FactCheck.org is a nonpartisan, nonprofit “consumer advocate” website for voters that aims to reduce the level of deception and confusion in US politics.
+They monitor the factual accuracy of what is said by major US political players in the form of TV ads, debates, speeches, interviews and news releases.

 PolitiFact.com is an independent fact-checking journalism website aimed at bringing citizens the truth in politics.
 PolitiFact’s reporters and editors fact-check statements from the White House, Congress, candidates, advocacy groups and more, rating claims for accuracy, providing analysis of the claim and explanation of reasoning, along with links to sources.